TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

    .. method:: element_create(elementname, etype, *args, **kw)

-      Create a new element in the current theme, of the given *etype* which is expected to be either "image", "from" or "vsapi".
+      Create a new element in the current theme, of the given *etype* which is expected to be either "image", "kutoka" or "vsapi".
 The latter is only available in Tk 8.6a for Windows XP and Vista and is not described here.

       If "image" is used, *args* should contain the default image name followed